microsoft/live-share/docs/support.md

 ## Slack and Email

-For those in the private preview, join the [Slack channel](http://live-share.slack.com) and chat with us!
+For those in the private limited preview, join the [Slack channel](http://live-share.slack.com) and chat with us!

 Alternatively, you can shoot us a [mail](mailto:vsls-feedback@microsoft.com) with suggestions or questions.